Best OfGuidesTour ScheduleMap

 Birkdale isn't the only Open venue you can play.
 The directory also has community-built versions of:

-• Royal Liverpool (tournament layout) — Hoylake, the 2023 Open venue
+• Royal Liverpool (tournament layout), the Hoylake links that hosted the 2023 Open

 Browse all major tournament courses or explore the best links courses in GSPro.